American Country Love Song: Commercial

-The song debuted at number 33 on Country Airplay for chart dated March 19, 2016, and debuted at number 18 on the Hot Country Songs the following week.
-On that same week, it debuted at number 83 on the Hot 100 chart before leaving the next week.
+"American Country Love Song" debuted at number 33 on the Billboard Country Airplay chart dated March 19, 2016, and debuted at number 18 on the Hot Country Songs chart the following week.
+It reached number six on the Hot Country Songs chart the week of August 20, staying on the chart for 27 weeks.
+It also peaked at number one on the Country Airplay chart the week of September 17, giving Owen his sixth number-one hit on that chart.
+On the Hot 100, the song debuted at number 83 the week of March 26, before leaving the next week.
 It reappeared on the week of June 18 at number 89, and peaked at number 55 the week of September 17, remaining on the chart for seventeen weeks.
-The song was certified gold by the Recording Industry Association of America (RIAA) on August 6, 2016 and has sold 351,000 copies in the United States as of September 2016.
+The song was certified gold by the RIAA on August 6, 2016 and has sold 351,000 copies in the United States as of September 2016.

-In Canada, the song debuted at number 99 on the Canadian Hot 100 chart dated July 30, 2016 but left the next week.
+In Canada, the track debuted at number 48 on the Canada Country chart dated April 9, 2016, peaked at number two the week of September 17, and stayed on the chart for 27 weeks.
+It also debuted at number 99 on the Canadian Hot 100 chart dated July 30, but left the next week.
 It made a reappearance on the week of August 13 at number 90 and reached number 88 the week after, staying on the chart for eight weeks.
-The song received a platinum certification from Music Canada on September 19, 2017.
+The track received a platinum certification from Music Canada on September 19, 2017.